Scrooge (1951 film): Plot

-On Christmas Eve, Ebenezer Scrooge tells two businessmen that he has no intention of celebrating Christmas.
+On Christmas Eve, Ebenezer Scrooge tells his colleagues that he has no intention of celebrating Christmas.
 He refuses to donate to two men collecting for the poor.
-His nephew, Fred, invites him to dinner the next day, but Scrooge refuses, disparaging Fred for having married.
-Scrooge reluctantly gives his clerk Bob Cratchit Christmas Day off since there will be no business for Scrooge then, but Scrooge expects Cratchit back earlier the following day.
+His nephew, Fred, invites him to dinner the next day, but Scrooge refuses, disparaging Fred for having married and mocking him for his lack of success.
+He gives his mistreated clerk, Bob Cratchit, the day off for Christmas but demands that he come to work early the next day.

-Scrooge returns home and is visited by the ghost of his seven-years-dead partner, Jacob Marley.
-Marley's ghost warns Scrooge that he must change his ways, or after death forever walk the earth bound in chains, as Marley does.
+Scrooge returns home and is visited by the ghost of his late partner, Jacob Marley.
+Marley's ghost warns Scrooge that he must change his ways or be condemned to wander the earth in agony for the selfish deeds he committed in life.
 Marley says Scrooge will be visited by three spirits, the first to arrive at one o'clock that night.
 Frightened, Scrooge takes refuge in his bed.

 The Ghost of Christmas Past arrives.
 Scrooge is shown himself alone at school, unwanted by his father after his mother died in childbirth.
 His beloved sister Fan arrives to take him home, telling Ebenezer that their father has had a change of heart toward him.
-The Spirit shows Scrooge the annual Christmas party thrown by his former benevolent employer, S. Fezziwig.
+The Spirit then shows Scrooge the annual Christmas party thrown by his former benevolent employer, S. Fezziwig.
 Scrooge watches his younger self propose to his sweetheart Alice, who accepts.
 He is then shown how he is tempted to leave Fezziwig's to join a business run by Mr. Jorkin.

-Scrooge witnesses the death of Fan after she gives birth to Fred, and discovers he missed her last words asking him to look after her son.
+Scrooge witnesses the death of Fan after she gives birth to Fred and discovers he missed her last words asking him to look after her son.
 Scrooge's younger self joins Jorkin and meets Jacob Marley.
 Jorkin's firm buys Fezziwig's business, and Alice breaks her engagement to Scrooge because of his dedication to "a golden idol".
-When Jorkin is found to have embezzled funds from the now bankrupt company, Scrooge and Marley make good the missing funds, on condition they can control the company.
-One Christmas Eve, Scrooge refuses to leave work to visit a dying Marley.
-When Scrooge finally arrives, Marley, knowing he will be punished for his misdeeds, tries to warn Scrooge against his avarice.
+When Jorkin is found to have embezzled funds from the now bankrupt company, Scrooge and Marley seize the opportunity to buy his shares.
+One Christmas Eve seven years earlier, Scrooge refuses to see Marley until the workday is finished and arrives just as his friend dies cold and alone.
 The Spirit reproaches Scrooge for taking Marley's money and house, as an ashamed Scrooge finds himself back in his bed.